Was canal breach partially due to hidden culvert?

 This last few days, especially after seeing how the culvert had been what seems to be absolutely perfect condition, and yet the eight inch diameter drainage pipes beyond had been compromised, silted up, even broken beyond use, shows us that prior to the breach the water was no longer using its natural valley profile.
 I think somehow this state of affairs had led to a compromise in the integrity of the canal embankment.
 CRT in their interim report (page 17-18) do say they suspect there was water working its way beneath the point where the embankment failed.
 They suggest the water was leakage coming from the canal above – but it could have been the water that was supposed to have gone through the culvert and because its progress had been blocked, it had found a new way through the embankment.

-Looking at the Google aerial image in question it was absolutely impossible for a second culvert to have even existed.
+Looking at the Google aerial image fully in question it seems absolutely inconceivable a second culvert had even existed.
 But it was eventually found!
-The first positive indication of it was on 10th April 2026 when its location could be seen as a depression.
+The first positive indication of it was early April, for example on 10th April 2026 its location could be seen as a depression in the mud.

 The fact the breach occurred on the east side of the embankment, this being the upstream side (the west or downstream side was left pretty much intact) was, at least to me, quite odd because in most cases a breach would occur on the downstream side of the embankment (as countless numbers of canal breaches have testified – including that on Bridgewater canal at Dunham (January 1st 2025), the one earlier this year on the Macclesfield canal at Boseley, plus those a few years ago on the Middlewich Branch and the Trent and Mersey at Dutton.)
 An upstream side breach is no doubt a rarer phenomenon simply because water doesn’t run uphill.

 It seems to me this upstream breach may have in part resulted from what was a compromised drainage situation (this is the second culvert no.34 and the course the steam leading to it once went plus the piping that led away from it)which might have weakened the west side of the embankment, causing it to ultimately give way.
 Its possible given the geological dictates under which a thalweg is to be found, that the groundwater had shifted to a different position, which would be to the south of where the original thalweg was to be found.
-If one looks at the west side its evident the thalweg has shifted to the south, so any groundwater could well have shifted to a different location (in other words finding a different route in order to ‘conform’ with the new and artificially built west side thalweg), and that would have therefore passed under the embankment, thus weakening it where the breach had ultimately occurred.
+If one looks at the west side its evident the thalweg has shifted to the south, so any groundwater could well have shifted to a different location (in other words finding a different route in order to ‘conform’ with the newer, artificially induced west side thalweg), and that would have therefore passed under the embankment a handful of meters or so away, thus weakening it where the breach ultimately occurred.
 Of course there might be other factors too (as per CRT’s initial findings) that contributed to the calamitous breach of 22nd December 2025.

 My observations are simply an interpretation of what might have possibly happened.
 In no way is it a conclusive engineering opinion of any sort.

 Update: Just seen Court Above the Cut’s report on the site visit.
 Says the repaired section including concrete channel will be 100 metres long.
-It seems somehow insufficient given the quality of the embankment (which extends to the by-pass) and the location of a possible third culvert.
-With a guess of sorts as to what ought to be done, maybe they ought to line the canal with rubber sheeting for a further 100-200metres beyond the planned section?
+It seems somehow insufficient given the quality of the embankment (which extends towards the by-pass) and the location of a possible third culvert.
+With a guess of sorts as to what additionally can be done, maybe they could line the canal with rubber sheeting for a further 100-200metres beyond the planned section?
 The only problem is that will bork any attempt to restore a water flow through the site by way of a flume/siphon.

 Leave a Reply